ksett737/LEAPs/content/leaps/leap-51.md

 ### On-chain vs Off-chain Governance ###

 Off-chain governance allows faster decision-making and improves the speed of iteration.
-However, it relies on third parties to implement proposals that undermine the dependability of the project.
-Early-stage projects often choose off-chain governance while things are changing constantly.
-As the project matures, on-chain governance is needed to promote confidence in the protocol.
+However, it relies on third parties to implement proposals, which undermines the dependability of the project.
+Early-stage projects often choose off-chain governance to begin with and as the project matures, they transition to on-chain governance.

-### Governance Framework ###
+### Frameworks ###

 The two most popular types of on-chain governance frameworks are: